 - Discover London nightlife.
 London nightlife is famous all over the world.
 On any night of the week you'll find a huge range of club, comedy and music events going on, many of which are free or discounted for students

-- Talk a walk in the park.
-London has over 3,000 parks and open spaces, making it one of the greenest capitals in the world.
+- Take a walk in the park.
+London has many open spaces, making it one of the greenest capitals in the world.
 Try the outdoor sports areas and open air theatre at Regent's Park , row a boat on the Serpentine lake in Hyde Park, or enjoy one of the best views of London from Parliament Hill on Hampstead Heath

 - Be part of the cultural mix.
 London is one of the world's most multi-cultural cities, with over 300 languages spoken.
 Meet people from every corner of the globe and make the most of London's rich cultural mix